wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/wodle-key-polling.rst

 timeout
 ^^^^^^^

-Maximum time for waiting a response from the script.
+Maximum time for waiting a response from the executable.

 +--------------------+------------------------------+
 | **Default value**  | 60                           |